EllyLoel/ellyloel.com/src/input/content/pages/lulu.md

   order: 7
 ---

-A collection of images of our lovely little lady Lu. :black_cat:
+A collection of images of our lovely little lady Lu. {% emoji "🐈‍⬛" %}

 Knowledge for image descriptions:
 - Lulu is our little black cat